-The short answer is: No. There is no hearing loss cure currently available, but the future is looking brighter every day as researchers search for a solution.
+The short answer is: No. There is no known hearing loss cure available mainstream, but the future is looking brighter every day as researchers search for a solution.

 Why Isn’t There a Hearing Loss Cure?